LaunchPadCS/BackendGuides/node_2.md

 Because node is just JavaScript, it's pretty easy to pick up.
 If you're not already familiar with it, we'll quickly go over the basics here.

 ### Hello World
 The first thing you'll need to do is install node.
 You can grab it from their website [here](https://nodejs.org/en/).
-It runs on pretty much anything, and will allow you run your programs locally for testing.

 For the most part, a node program works pretty much like any normal JavaScript program.
+If you're brand new to JavaScript you might want to take a look a this [this](https://launchpadcs.gitbooks.io/webdev-guides/content/js_01.html) page where we cover some of the basics.

-Because node is a command line tool, any output will be directed into the terminal instead of the browsers debugging tools.
+Because node is a command line tool, any output will be directed into the terminal instead of the browser's debugging tools.
 Here's a sample program that would print some output into the terminal:

 ```js
 //Say Hello